CrankyJones/LanguageSelector/README.md

 * Bootstrap

 ### **Description**
 This project is a webpage that recieves answers from the user and based on those answers prescribes a programming language.
+There is a list input, 3 radio button questions, and a color selector.

 ### **Setup/Installation**
 * Clone the repository to your desktop from GitHub